mollie/api-documentation/source/connect/onboarding.rst

 If you are new to OAuth, please have a look at the :doc:`Mollie Connect overview </connect/overview>` and the :doc:`Getting started guide for OAuth </connect/getting-started>` before proceeding.

-To enable Hosted Onboarding for your account, reach out to the Mollie partner management team.
+To enable Hosted onboarding for your account, reach out to the Mollie partner management team.

-Once the feature has been enabled, you can configure it by navigating to the `Hosted Onboarding <https://www.mollie.com/dashboard/settings/hosted-onboarding>`_ settings page in your Mollie Dashboard.
-You can find this page under `Settings > Hosted Onboarding`.
+Once the feature has been enabled, you can configure it by navigating to the `hosted onboarding <https://www.mollie.com/dashboard/settings/hosted-onboarding>`_ settings page in your Mollie Dashboard.
+You can find this page under `Settings > Hosted onboarding`.

-On this page, you can toggle Hosted Onboarding.
+On this page, you can toggle hosted onboarding.
 After doing so you need to provide the following:

 - A name for the OAuth Application

-- A logo to be displayed to your users when they are completing their onboardin.
+- A logo to be displayed to your users when they are completing their onboarding.

 - A Redirect URL where your users will be redirected to after authorizing the application.